hackclub/hackclub/workshops/chrome_extension/README.md

   $notepad.innerText = res.notepad
 })
 ```
 Our first line creates a handle to our `#notepad` element, which we will as an `eventSource` in the next block.
 Since we want to maximize convenience and minimize unnecessary UI, we'll attach our saving behavior to every keystroke.
 The `keyup` event fires every time a user lifts completes a keystroke, so thats where we'll add our save logic. `chrome.storage.sync` behaves like a simple key-value store, and manages all the device syncing behavior in the background.
 Retrieving a value from storage is equally simple, we just need to pass a key and callback.

-Now our notebook is loaded whenever the extension is activated and saved on every `keyup` event.
+Now, our notebook is loaded whenever the extension is activated and saved on every `keyup` event.
 And that's it!
 The core of our extension is done!

 ## Challenges
 1. Give your extension an icon (hint: add it to the manifest)
 2. Add the ability to save multiple notebooks
-3. Pack and publish an extension!
+3. Pack and publish your extension!

 ## Feedback
 ### Is Something Broken or Unclear?
 Have a Suggestion?